 Is Meloxicam Addictive?

-According to WebMD, Meloxicam, and its common brand names Mobic and Vivoldex, are most often used to treat forms of arthritis, although many patients and doctors are looking toward it as a nonaddictive alternative to opioids.
-Fortunately, Meloxicam is not habit-forming like opioid painkillers are.
+Meloxicam and its common brand names Mobic and Vivoldex are most often used to treat forms of arthritis.
+However, many patients and doctors are looking toward it as a nonaddictive alternative to opioids.
+Fortunately, meloxicam is not habit-forming like opioid painkillers are.

 Is Meloxicam Safer Than Opioids?